All music and noises © Copyright Paul A. Williams aka Elwood Herring - Please read these notes before downloading

 LOTS OF DIFFERENT STYLES AND APPROACHES, EVERY PIECE A MUSICAL EXPLORATION.
 GIVE YOUR EARS A TREAT!

-Also, some MIDI files played on Winamp before version 5.3 (and it appears, after 5.541) will not play correctly.
-If you use Winamp, please up/downgrade to a version between 5.3 and 5.541 (incl), or alternatively, download this version.
+Also, some MIDI files played on Winamp before version 5.3 will not play correctly.
+If you use Winamp, please upgrade to the latest version.

 Album: Flights of Fancy II